 If you want to visit the tunnels, you need to book tickets in advance.
 And you can do it through the official website.

 I have visited the Western Wall Tunnels several times, but my last visit was many years ago.
 Thus, I do not have a post from that tour.
 But, recently, we did a Hanukkah Western Wall Tunnels Tour.
 And though the Hanukkah Tour resembles the modern “Behind the Scenes” tour, it will give you some perspective.

 Overall, I enjoyed both Western Wall Tunnels and Behind the Scenes guided tours.
 In these tours, you can find out “How Deep is the Rabbit Hole goes?”.
-It is similar to the red pill from Matrix, as it disclosures that what you see above the ground is not the full story.
+It is similar to Matrix’s red pill, as it disclosures that what you see above the ground is not the full story.